Prophet Kumchacha condemns alcohol use

 Most of us would agree that the aftermath of abusing alcohol, like drunk driving, is wrong.
 But what about the act of drinking?
 Is it immoral for people to drink?

-Speaking in an interview with Kwabena Boafo on HappyFM’s Nsem Pii, leader of Heavens Gate Ministries, Nicholas Osei popularly known as Prophet Kumchacha concluded that the Bible detests the consumption of alcohol, although the Bible asserts in 1Timothy 5 vs 23 to use alcohol.
+Speaking in an interview with Kwabena Boafo on HappyFM’s Nsem Pii, controversial pastor, Prophet Kumchacha concluded that the Bible detests the consumption of alcohol, athough the Bible asserts in 1Timothy 5 vs 23 to use alcohol .

 Alcohol is seen as one of the most popular psychoactive substances in the world.
 It can have powerful effects on your mood and mental state.
 Some people drink small amounts at a time, while others tend to binge drink.